Entangling distant systems via universal nonadiabatic passage: Introduction

-The rest part of this paper is structured as follows.
-In Sec.~\ref{Control}, we briefly review the theory of nonadiabatic control in which the transitionless dynamics is running in the ancillary picture.
-In Sec.~\ref{GenDisc}, we formulate the ancillary bases for a general $M+N$-level system, and find a sufficient condition for converting the dark states to the nonadiabatic passages.
+The rest of this paper is structured as follows.
+In Sec.~\ref{Control}, we briefly review the control theory~\cite{Jin2024Shortcut} in which the transitionless dynamics is running in the ancillary picture.
+In Sec.~\ref{GenDisc}, we formulate the ancillary bases for a general $M+N$ system, and find a sufficient condition to activate the dark states to the nonadiabatic passages.
 In Sec.~\ref{illustrative}, the $1+N$ and $2+N$ systems are exemplified to further illustrate our full-fledged nonadiabatic control theory.
-Section~\ref{conversion} contributes to generating high-fidelity entangled states of distant Andreev spin qubits in superconducting systems, including Bell states and multi-particle GHZ state.
-We also demonstrate the conversion between different types of the Bell states.
+We present a brief comparison with existing methods about pulse design and Hamiltonian engineering.
+Section~\ref{conversion} contributes to generating high-fidelity entangled states of distant Andreev spin qubits in superconducting systems, including Bell states and multiparticle GHZ state.
+We also demonstrate the conversion between orthogonal Bell states.
 The whole paper is concluded in Sec.~\ref{conclusion}.
-In Appendix~\ref{recipe}, an iterative recipe is introduced to construct the ancillary bases for an arbitrary discrete time-dependent system.
+In the Appendix, an iterative recipe is introduced to construct the ancillary basis states for a finite-size time-dependent system.